tilemill-project/tilemill/platforms/osx/packaging.md

     rm -rf node_modules

-Also ensure that you have no globally installed node modules (or at least they are not on NODE_PATH).
+Also ensure that you have no globally installed node modules (other than `jshint` and `expresso`).
+You may need to check various node_modules depending on your $NODE_PATH.

-The, build tilemill with a few custom flags:
+Now build tilemill with a few custom flags:

     export CORE_CXXFLAGS="-O3 -arch x86_64 -arch i386 -mmacosx-version-min=10.6 -isysroot /Developer/SDKs/MacOSX10.6.sdk"
     export CORE_LINKFLAGS="-arch x86_64 -arch i386 -Wl,-syslibroot,/Developer/SDKs/MacOSX10.6.sdk"